rothgar84/scoringboard-fr-ionic/README.md

-# scoringboard using framework Ionic
+# Scoringboard using Framework Ionic